Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2-follow-up_a.md

 It will become a cluster setting if we add shared cursor context as described in the following section.

-## SQL Node Load Balancing and Failover
+## SQL Node Load Balancing
-V1 SQL engine supports sql node failover -- a cursor request can be routed to any SQL node in a cluster.
+V1 SQL engine supports *sql node load balancing* -- a cursor request can be routed to any SQL node in a cluster.

 This is trivial in V1 engine because of context-free nature of V1 cursors but needs to be implemented for V2 cursors.

-The core of the implemention will make cursor context shared between all nodes in the cluster.
+Implementing this for V2 cursors will make cursor context shared between all nodes in the cluster.

-Any node that recieves a SQL request with a cursor id is responsible for updating the shared cursor context.
+Any node that recieves a SQL request with a cursor id will then responsible for updating the shared cursor context.

-In discussion with Amazon team this was flagged as not necessary to deprecate V1 engine.
+This adds significant complexity.
+In discussion with Amazon team it was flagged as not necessary to deprecate V1 engine.

-# Fallback to V1 engine
-Any cursor request that cannot be satisfied by the V2 engine will be passed to the V1 engine.

 # Delivery Breakdown

-## Phase 1 - Minimum viable release
+## Phase 1 - Minimum V1 Parity
 1. filter-and-project queries, under window_size, one open cursor, single coordination node.
 1. filter-and-project queries, under window_size, multiple open cursors, single coordination node.

-## Phase 2 - Minimum V1 engine parity
 1. filter-and-project queries, over window_size, one open cursor, single coordination node.
 1. filter-and-project queries, over window_size, multiple open cursors, single coordination node.

-## Phase 3 - SQL Node Load Balancing and Failover
+## Phase 3 - SQL Node Load Balancing

 1. filter-and-project queries, under window_size, one open cursor, sql node load balancing.
 1. filter-and-project queries, over window_size, one open cursor, sql node load balancing.